Last modification: 01/19/08 19:26

 starring

 Summer Glau.
+Feel free

 The earliest version of this site was assembled back in '96 on a handbuilt AMD K6-2 PC clone with 128MB SDRAM, ATI "All In Wonder Pro" video capture card and Digital Research (no, not that DRI) 21" monitor running Windows '98 with a 9GB Seagate Cheetah HD.
 Back then, the music & sounds were recorded direct to ADAT on a Mackie 24x8 8*Bus mixer, and digitally transferred to PC.
 Needless to say, things are much better today.

-He can be reached by email at
+I can also be reached by email at

 .